SolidInvoice/docs/source/guide/installation.rst

 Database Configuration
 ++++++++++++++++++++++

 Add your database information.
-If the database doesn't exist, CSBill will attempt to create it.
+If the database doesn't exist, SolidInvoice will attempt to create it.

 .. attention::
     Only MySQL is supported at the moment.
 Support for other databases may be added in a future release